In the dynamic landscape of healthcare, where patient satisfaction and loyalty are paramount, the traditional metrics of success are changing.

 Healthcare net promoter scores are often used as internal metrics for future comparison.

-Analyzing trends in patient loyalty over time highlights ways to improve your healthcare organization–what has worked in the past and what needs to be changed.
+Analyzing trends in patient loyalty over time highlights ways to improve your healthcare organization.

 For this to be truly effective, you should benchmark your score, or add context to it.
 This adds detail to the patient satisfaction metric.